iclr2021generalization/iclr2021generalization.github.io/_speakers/aleksander.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-Aleksander Mądry is a Professor of Computer Science in the MIT EECS Department, a member of CSAIL and of the Theory of Computation group.
-His research spans algorithmic graph theory, optimization and machine learning.
+Aleksander Mądry is a Professor of Computer Science in the MIT EECS Department and leads the MIT Center for Deployable Machine Learning.
+His research interests span algorithms, continuous optimization, and machine learning.
 In particular, he has a strong interest in building on the existing machine learning techniques to forge a decision-making toolkit that is reliable and well-understood enough to be safely and responsibly deployed in the real world.